 The spring is finally here and the weather is even better.
-So, if I can I will go to the forest and pick some wild garlic while it’s still season for that!
+So, if I can I will go to the forest and pick some wild garlic while it’s still the season for that!
 There are just so many options to use the wild garlic.
 Check out my other post where I wrote more about wild garlic ((also known as allium ursinum, ramsons, buckrams, broad-leaved garlic, wood garlic, bear leek, or bear’s garlic).
-In Estonia we call it karulauk.
+In Estonia, we call it karulauk.

 Making the pesto is always a little bit creative.
 You actually don’t have to follow the recipe and you should just try to get the feeling of making the pesto.
 Have a taste and add something more.
 If you think it needs something more, then you should add something more.
 Trust yourself!
-It’s quite hard to put precise recipe here.
+It’s quite hard to use the precise recipe here.
 Just try to think that you are Italian even if it might look weird!
 But if you really are Italian, then you probably you don’t need my recipe 🙂 The most important thing is that you are happy with the result!

 Wild Garlic Pesto

 - 1 tbsp parmesan cheese (optional, you can also use chickpeas to balance it up)

 - 3-4 tbsp extra virgin olive oil

 - salt & pepper

 - Put all the ingredients into a blender and blend until it’s almost like a paste (if you like the real Italian way, then use mortar and pestle.
 However, I’m not Italian and I’m a little bit too lazy for that).

 - Taste and correct seasoning.

 - Serve right away or hold the pesto in a small jar covered with extra virgin olive oil (when you do not cover the pesto with olive oil, then it will go too dry).
 Use the pesto in a week.